Barbara Gittings: Legacy

 In 1999, Gittings was honored for her contributions to the LGBT movement at the seventh annual PrideFest America, in Philadelphia.
-She was sometimes described as the "Rosa Parks" of the gay and lesbian civil rights movement.

 In 2001, GLAAD honored Gittings with the first Barbara Gittings Award, highlighting dedication to activism.

 Also in 2001, the Free Library of Philadelphia announced its Barbara Gittings Collection of books dedicated to gay and lesbian issues.
 There are approximately 1500 items in the collection, making it the second largest gay and lesbian collection of books in the US, after the San Francisco Public Library.

 In 2002, the Gay, Lesbian, Bisexual, and Transgender Round Table of the American Library Association renamed one of their three book awards the Stonewall Book Award-Barbara Gittings Literature Award.

 In 2003, the American Library Association rewarded her with lifetime honorary membership.

 In 2004, Gittings received the Michele Karlsberg Leadership Award from the Publishing Triangle.